Sylvain Tesson: Travels and writing

 In 2010, Tesson undertook a project to live alone for six months on the shores of Lake Baikal in a rustic cabin during winter, about 50 km north of Irkutsk.
 In his own words, "the recipe for happiness: a window on Baikal, a table by the window".
 He recounted his time in Siberia in a book The Consolations of the Forest: Alone in a Cabin on the Siberian Taiga.
 It won the 2014 Dolman Best Travel Book Award.
 He also released a film titled Alone, 180 days on Lake Baikal (2011), directed by Tesson and Florence Tran, and the book was adapted into the drama film In the Forests of Siberia (2016), directed by Safy Nebbou and starring Raphaël Personnaz.
-Between 2011 and 2018 Tseeon was the president of an NGO, La Guilde Européenne du Raid.
+Between 2011 and 2018 Tesson was the president of an NGO, La Guilde Européenne du Raid.
 In 2015 he won the Prix de la Page 112.

 On the night of 21 to 22 August 2014, Tesson fell from the roof of a chalet in Chamonix which made him suffer four skull fractures and put him in a coma.
 He survived and woke up, but was left paralysed on the right half of his face.
 The accident made him decide to cross France on foot, which became the subject of his travel book On the Wandering Paths (2016).
-The book is the basis for the film On the Wandering Paths, starring Jean Dujardin.
+The book is the basis for the 2023 film On the Wandering Paths, starring Jean Dujardin.

 Tesson has written two installments of the radio programme and book series Un été avec.
 He wrote Un été avec Homère about Homer in 2017 and Un été avec Rimbaud about Arthur Rimbaud in 2020.